KajetanWarmbier/LoL-Champion-Data-Parser/README.md

 * [Example](#output-example)
 ## General info
 Script parses data connected with champions attributes.<br>
-Data to be joined with U.GG's champion stats.<br>
+Data to be joined with integrated stats from Riot API.

 **[Work still in progress.]**